<p><img src="https://matomo.blazingcdn.com/matomo.php?idsite=1&amp;rec=1" style="border:0;" alt=""> Top 41 CDN Providers in 2026 (May 2026 Update)

 Cons:

-• Potential for higher latency in less-covered regions
+• Higher latency possible in less-covered regions on the Volume Network

 • Customer support can be slower during peak periods